flownitlol/Automate-Bing-Searches/README.md

 5. The Microsoft Rewards Bot extension should now appear in the list of installed extensions in Microsoft Edge.

-## Configuration

-The extension requires configuration to provide your Microsoft account credentials.
-Follow these steps to configure the extension:

-1. Click on the Microsoft Rewards Bot extension icon in the toolbar.

-2. In the extension popup, click on the "Options" or "Settings" button.

-3. Enter your Microsoft account email and password in the provided fields.

-4. Customize other settings as desired, such as quiz completion speed or search frequency.

-5. Save your changes.

 ## Usage

 Once the extension is installed and configured, you can start using it to automate tasks on the Microsoft Rewards platform.
 Here's how to use the Microsoft Rewards Bot extension: